dillonkearns/gitbook-elm-graphql/chapter1.md

         |> with HitchHiker.Query.answerToLifeUniverseAndEverything
 ```

 The identity function in Elm simply takes a thing and passes it right back.
-This is convenient when we want to avoid nesting our data any further.
 It's essentially a one-liner, here's the code:

 ```haskell
 identity : a -> a